-- PowerShell 3.0 or later is running on Windows Server 2008 R2 SP1 or later, or Windows 7 SP1 or later; with the PowerShell execution policy set to RemoteSigned. - The FlexNet Beacon software installed on the inventory beacon must be release 13.1.1 (shipped with FlexNet Manager Suite 2018 R2) or later. - A web browser is installed and enabled on the inventory beacon. - · You must log onto the inventory beacon, and run FlexNet Beacon, using an account with administrator privileges. - You must have downloaded AWS Tools for Windows PowerShell from https://aws.amazon.com/powershell/, and installed them on the inventory beacon.
+- .NET Framework 4.7.2 or newer is required. - The FlexNet Beacon software installed on the inventory beacon must be release 13.1.1 (shipped with FlexNet Manager Suite 2018 R2) or later. - The inventory beacon must have Internet access to the central application server for FlexNet Manager Suite, so that it can upload inventories and download policies. - A web browser is installed and enabled on the inventory beacon. - · You must log onto the inventory beacon, and run FlexNet Beacon, using an account with administrator privileges. - You must have downloaded AWS Tools for PowerShell from https://aws.amazon.com/powershell/, and installed them on the inventory beacon.
 The minimum required version of these tools is 3.3.283.0.